mishravivek-ms/learn-mcp-java/02_MCP_CLIENT.md

       - Add Javadoc for public methods

       ## Features
+      - Automatically registers MCP servers from the `mcp.json` file in the current directory
+      - List available tools from the server
       - Chat with Ollama LLM using LangChain4J
-      - Register MCP servers from the `mcp.json` file in the current directory
-      - List available tools from the server

       ## Console Commands
       - `tools` - List all available MCP tools from registered servers in `mcp.json`
       - `chat` - Start a chat session with the default Ollama model llama3.2
       - `help` - Show help for available commands

+      ## Maven
+      - Use Maven for build and dependency management
+      - Configure Maven to build an uber jar for easy command-line execution
+      - Generate a run.sh script for easy execution, and pass arguments to the main class
 ```

 Now, you can ask GitHub Copilot to help you implement the MCP client by providing it with the following prompt: